Skip to main content

 Description

+Required.
 The scene object to analyze.

 Returns: Content type classification, visual weight score, motion energy rating, intent tags, and semantic annotations.